Chart Color Schemes

 An assessment of population growth drivers in Pennant Hills - Cheltenham reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Pennant Hills - Cheltenham's population is around 22,414 as of November 2025.
-This reflects an increase of 677 people (3.1%) since the 2021 Census, which reported a population of 21,737 people.
-The change is inferred from the estimated resident population of 22,159 from the ABS as of June 2024 and an additional 28 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,686 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Pennant Hills - Cheltenham's 3.1% growth since census positions it within 2.6 percentage points of the SA3 area (5.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 84.5% of overall population gains during recent periods.
+Pennant Hills-Cheltenham's population, as of November 2025, is approximately 22,414.
+This figure represents an increase of 677 people since the 2021 Census, which recorded a population of 21,737.
+The growth can be attributed to an estimated resident population of 22,159 in June 2024 and the addition of 28 validated new addresses since the Census date.
+This results in a population density ratio of 1,686 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The area's growth rate of 3.1% since the census is within 2.6 percentage points of the SA3 area (5.7%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 84.5% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the area's population expected to decline by 189 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 799 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to these projections, the area's population is expected to decline by 189 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, which projects an increase of 799 people over this period.

 Frequently Asked Questions - Population